Secondary Stylistic Influences:

 - Great White

-- According to Slash, the band went through a "glam period" that was short-lived because the band got tired of borrowing stuff from a carousel of girlfriends.
+- Guns N' Roses (According to Slash, the band went through a "glam period" that was short-lived because the band got tired of borrowing stuff from a carousel of girlfriends.
 By the time Appetite for Destruction came out, only trace elements remained.
 The group actually made themselves staunch opponents of the Hollywood glam scene, particularly Poison.
+Appetite For Destruction (1988), the band's wildly-acclaimed debut, was a darker and edgier take emphasizing punk and blues influences.
+The followup Use Your Illusion (1991) instead hewed toward arena-sized bombast, contrasting all the more with the incoming grunge craze.

-- Hardline (First album was their only straight example.
+- Hardline (their first album was their only straight example.
 Their second album had traces of this, but by their third album, they had successfully transitioned away from that)

 - Judas Priest (Turbo, though it was heavier then most examples)